The art of the sled dog is as old as human history itself.

 A lack of snow only leads to a shrinking number of events and further rules out areas of the country that occasionally get some kind of snowfall.

-It also leads to more bored racers with a bunch of sleeping dogs on their hands.
+It also leads to a bunch of bored racers with a mess of sleeping dogs on their hands.

 Rather than let sleeping dogs lie, leave it to the Europeans to figure out how to have sled dog races without snow.